What is B2C Sales: A Comprehensive Overview

 This approach is similar to high ticket affiliate marketing, where affiliates earn substantial commissions by promoting expensive products or services, and the digital strategy often integrates these methods into its core.

-This post aims to provide a detailed understanding of the B2C sales process, its key components, and strategies for businesses to succeed in the competitive landscape.
+This post aims to provide a detailed understanding of what is B2C sales are and their process, with key components, and strategies for businesses to succeed in the competitive landscape.

 Understanding Business-to-Consumer (B2C)